SeanPlusPlus/transformer-workshop/notes/TRANSFORMERS.md

 3. Text Summarization is valuable for condensing large volumes of information.
 4. Question Answering highlights the model’s ability to understand and reason based on context.

 These tasks are straightforward to implement and provide practical utility, making them perfect for showcasing pre-trained models in action.
-Let me know if you’d like to expand on any of these! 🚀

 Using a pre-trained model locally provides greater control over the inference process, allowing you to customize aspects like tokenization, batch sizes, and runtime behavior.
 Additionally, it avoids reliance on external APIs, reducing latency, costs, and potential privacy concerns since all computations happen on your own infrastructure.